engeir/hack-md-notes/volcano-papers.md

 ### 2014 — Merlis et al.: Constraining Transient Climate Sensitivity Using Coupled Climate Model Simulations of Volcanic Eruptions

 > DOI: [10.1175/JCLI-D-14-00214.1](https://doi.org/10.1175/JCLI-D-14-00214.1)

+**Summary for ECS paragraph:** Merlis ran an ensemble of SAOD forced Pinatubo eruptions and compared with 2xCO2 and 0.5xCo2.
+Strong focus on volcanoes and how they might constrain TCR (and ECS).

 ### 2014 — Arfeuille et al.: Volcanic forcing for climate modelling: a new microphysics-based data set covering years 1600-present